 It’s as simple as creating a construction app with pink, cursive headers—and then not doing that.
-By knowing your target audience, you may as well also inquire about their favorite colors that represent the industry at which you’re aiming.
-Next, look at the competition’s branding, and see if there are any industry branding trends.
+By knowing your target audience, you may as well also inquire about their favorite colors that represent the industry you’re aiming at.
+Next, look at the competition’s branding, and see if there are any industry trends.
 How are they doing things, and how well are they doing them?

 Of course, branding goes beyond colors and font types.
 But it comes down to creating a brand and brand voice that your target audience will find relatable and that will be consistent across all of your platforms.